 Spark your imagination Downtown

 In downtown Bellingham, several one-of-a-kind museums draw families in.
 At the Spark Museum of Electrical Invention, you can see all kinds of electrical gadgets, play a theremin, explore how static electricity works — don’t get shocked! — and watch a spectacular show with a giant Tesla coil and steampunk-themed lightning cage.
-(These special shows are on weekends only; check sparkmuseum.org for details.)
+(These special shows are on weekends only; check the museum's website for details.)

 For a quieter experience, go just around the corner to Mindport, a museum that explores art, science and music; my kids especially loved the marble contraptions and unique musical instruments.
-Finally, experience a blast of color at the Whatcom Museum’s temporary summer exhibit Colorfast, which displays four vivid, site-specific installations in the Lightcatcher Gallery.
-Kids will also enjoy making art at the museum’s Family Interactive Gallery and visiting the new exhibit on women’s art (Just Women).
+Finally, visit the John M. Edson Hall of Birds in the Whatcom Museum’s historic city hall building for interactive opportunities and lots of taxidermied birds.

 Tip: Across the street from the Spark Museum, refuel at Rocket Donuts, where gluten-free and vegan items are available.